-With Petr Cech already 35 and David Ospina unreliable (in my opinion at least), and the Colombian likely to be sold this summer, it is obvious Arsenal could do with the signing of another goalkeeper, or at least the recall of Wojciech Szczesny.
+With Petr Cech already 35 and David Ospina unreliable (in my opinion at least) and the Colombian likely to be sold this summer, it is obvious Arsenal could do with signing another goalkeeper, or at least the recall of Wojciech Szczęsny.
 The Polish goalkeeper has spent the last two seasons on loan at AS Roma.

-This transfer, if it happens, in my opinion is quite silly for the North London club.
-Arsenal sent Szczesny on loan to Roma for the past two seasons so he could gain experience and maturity.
-And after gaining such experience and maturity they are choosing to sell him for just a small sum – £10 million is being reported by Goal.com.
+This transfer – if it happens – is, in my opinion, quite silly for the North London club.
+Arsenal sent Szczęsny on loan to Roma for the past two seasons so he could gain some experience.
+And, after gaining that experience, they are choosing to sell him for just a small sum – £10 million is being reported by Goal.com.

-Should Szczesny leave it could mean David Ospina will be retained, which judging by last season, would be risky.
-The Colombian is a good shot stopper on his day, but unfortunately he is off form more often than he is on form.
+Should Szczęsny leave, it could mean David Ospina will be retained which, judging by last season, would be risky.
+The Colombian is a good shot stopper on his day but unfortunately he is off form more often than he is on it.
 There have also been strong rumours he could leave.

-If Ospina is also sold, Wenger will probably be relying on Emiliano Martínez and Matt Macey as second and third choice goalkeepers next season.
+If Ospina is also sold, Wenger will probably rely on Emiliano Martínez and Matt Macey as second and third choice goalkeepers next season.